joudot/Docker-Kubernetes-AKS-FAQ/Docker-FAQ.md

 ## How can we analyze crash dump without Windbg tool + required extension?
 Analyze Windows crash dump froma graphical UI without any Windbg extention to install: https://github.com/Dynatrace/superdump

+## In multi-staged builds, how can we delete the intermediate container images created?
+There is a --rm option that can be used with `docker build` to remove intermediate container images after a successful build.  https://docs.docker.com/engine/reference/commandline/build/